Fearless Group of Nurses and Medical Workers File Lawsuit Against Texas Hospital Over Mandatory Covid-19 Injection Policy

 U.S. Navy Seals 1-26, et al. v.
 Joseph R. Biden, Jr., et al., 21-cv-01236-P

-U.S. District Court, Northern District of Texas
+Nov.
+08, 2021U.S.
+District Court, Northern District of Texas

 Plaintiffs attack the Defendants’ administration of the Navy Vaccine Mandate for refusal to grant religious and medical exemptions, and for retaliatory actions because of exemption requests.
-The DOD and Navy regulations recognize religious and medical accommodations for immunizations under RFRA and the Free Exercise Clause of the First Amendment; however, Defendants’ actions are not recognizing this, the suit asserts.
+The DOD and Navy regulations recognize religious and medical accommodations for immunizations under RFRA and the Free Exercise Clause of the First Amendment, however, Defendants’ actions are not recognizing this, the suit asserts.
 Plaintiffs additionally raise claims that their rights are being violated under the APA, and that the actions of the military agencies are not the least restrictive means of accomplishing their purported interests.

-BST Holdings, L.L.C., et al v Occupational Safety and Health Admin, Department of Labor, et al, Case: 21-60845
+BST Holdings, L.L.C., et al. v.
+Occupational Safety and Health Admin., Department of Labor, et al., Case: 21-60845

 Nov.
 05, 2021Fifth Circuit Court of Appeals

-On November 5, 2021, Petitioners, including numerous corporations and the states of Texas, Louisiana, Mississippi, South Carolina and Utah filed an Emergency Motion to Stay Enforcement of the OSHA vaccine mandate Pending Review & to Expedite Review, pursuant to FRAP 18(a)(2)(A)(i).
+On November 5, 2021, Petitioners, including numerous corporations and the states of Texas, Louisiana, Mississippi, South Carolina, and Utah filed an Emergency Motion to Stay Enforcement of the OSHA vaccine mandate Pending Review & to Expedite Review, pursuant to FRAP 18(a)(2)(A)(i).

-FRAP 18(a)(2)(A)(i) allows for the filing of emergency motions to stay agency actions directly in the federal courts of appeal, instead of first filing with the agency, if it can be shown that "moving first before the agency would be impracticable".
+FRAP 18(a)(2)(A)(i) allows for the filing of emergency motions to stay agency actions directly in the federal courts of appeal, instead of first filing with the agency, if it can be shown that "moving first before the agency would be impracticable."
 Petitioners asserted that first moving before OSHA would be “futile."
 The Petitioners alleged 10 violations in the suit.
 They are violations of the:

-In support of the alleged claims, the Plaintiffs argued that the mandate Emergency Temporary Standard (ETS) put forth is neither a “workplace rule” nor “responsive to an emergency,” and that vaccination status is not a workplace issue but a public health issue; that there is no need for an “emergency rule” for a pandemic that has been on-going for two years; that the Petitioners are likely to succeed on the merits that the ETS exceeds OSHA's statutory authority; that OSHA only has authority over workplace-related hazards, not hazards which can be found worldwide; that the ETS does not address a “grave danger”; that OSHA previously came to an opposite conclusion than they have now; that the 100+ worker requirement makes no sense; that vaccinated people can still spread the disease; that Covid-19 is not a toxic substance or agent; that OSHA’s vaccination requirement, or alternative (to have a weekly test & wear a mask), is both overinclusive and underinclusive; that Petitioners meet the three criteria for a stay, and will suffer irreparable harm without a stay and; a stay won't harm OSHA, it is in the public interest, and expedited review is warranted.
+In support of the alleged claims, the Plaintiffs argued that the mandate Emergency Temporary Standard (ETS) put forth is neither a “workplace rule” nor “responsive to an emergency,” and that vaccination status is not a workplace issue but a public health issue; that there is no need for an “emergency rule” for a pandemic that has been ongoing for two years; that the Petitioners are likely to succeed on the merits that the ETS exceeds OSHA's statutory authority; that OSHA only has authority over workplace-related hazards, not hazards which can be found worldwide; that the ETS does not address a “grave danger”; that OSHA previously came to an opposite conclusion than they have now; that the 100+ worker requirement makes no sense; that vaccinated people can still spread the disease; that Covid-19 is not a toxic substance or agent; that OSHA’s vaccination requirement, or alternative (to have a weekly test & wear a mask), is both overinclusive and underinclusive; that Petitioners meet the three criteria for a stay, and will suffer irreparable harm without a stay and; a stay won't harm OSHA, it is in the public interest, and expedited review is warranted.

 The next day, on Saturday November 6, 2021, the Fifth Circuit Court of Appeal granted the Petitioners’ motion and stayed the ETS mandate, finding that there were "grave statutory and constitutional issues" with the mandate.